jankryh/rpi-bootc-fedoraiot/README.md

 - Supports EFI boot
 - NetworkManager is active for easy network configuration

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Create an issue or pull request.

-## 📄 License
+## License

 MIT License - free to use, modify, and distribute.

 ---

-Created with ❤️ for Fedora IoT and Raspberry Pi community
+Created for Fedora IoT and Raspberry Pi community